AU-BCE-EE/Pedersen-2025-MAG/README.md

 Logs of R package versions, parameter values, and more to try to ensure reproducibility.

 ## `output`
-Output summaries and similar files.
+Output summaries and similar files, for all three publications.

 ## `plots-meas`
-Plots produced by scripts in `scripts-meas` of NH3 emission after field application of digestates.
+Plots produced by scripts in `scripts-meas` of NH3 emission after field application of digestates, for all three publications.

+## `plots-simp-mods`
+Plots of simple models for manuscript B, produced by scripts in 'scripts-simp-mods'.

 ## `plots-surface-pH`
 Plots of surface pH, produced by scripts in `scripts-pH`.

 ## `plots-temp-loggers`
-Plots of soil surface temperature, produced by scripts in `scripts-temp-loggers`.
+Plots of soil surface temperature, produced by scripts in `scripts-temp-loggers`, presented in supporting materials in manuscript A.

 ## `scripts-DFC`
-R scripts for processing dynamic flux chamber (DFC) data to calculate measured ammonia emission.
+R scripts for processing dynamic flux chamber (DFC) data to calculate measured ammonia emission for all three publications.
 Data files are too large to include but scripts are still included here for partial reproducibility.
 The script `main.R` calls all others.

 ## `scripts-ESA`
-Matlab scripts for processing exposed surface area (ESA) data.
+Matlab scripts for processing exposed surface area (ESA) data for manuscript B.
 Data files (pictures) are too large to include but scripts are still included here for partial reproducibility.

 ## `scripts-meas`